StevenAraki/StevenAraki.github.io/_pages/portfolio.md

                 <li><strong>Photovoltaic Project </strong> <a href="/assets/docs/Photovoltaics_Project.pdf" target="_blank"><i class="fa fa-link" aria-hidden="true"></i>
                 </a>  </li>
-                This report offers an in-depth examination of the design for a Photovoltaic (PV) system, incorporating Panasonic EVERVOLT 370 Panels along with string inverters and microinverters.
-The system is intended for installation in Houghton, Michigan.
-                The customer’s interest lies in a comprehensive final report, covering design steps, underlying assumptions, and maintenance requirements.
-The choice of Panasonic EVERVOLT 370 Panels is justified by their proven efficiency and reliability.
-String inverters and microinverters are selected for scalability and performance optimization.
-Assumptions, rooted in industry standards and empirical data, are transparently explained.
-The report includes maintenance procedures for longevity and efficiency, emphasizing regular inspections and troubleshooting.
-                Financial aspects, such as project budget, costs, and potential savings, are thoroughly addressed, ensuring a holistic understanding of the proposed PV system’s design, performance, and economic feasibility.
+                This report examines the design of a Photovoltaic (PV) system using Panasonic EVERVOLT 370 Panels, string inverters, and microinverters for installation in Houghton, Michigan.
+The choice of Panasonic EVERVOLT 370 Panels is justified by their efficiency and reliability, while string inverters and microinverters are selected for scalability and performance optimization.
+The report transparently explains design steps, underlying assumptions, maintenance procedures, and financial aspects, providing a comprehensive understanding of the system's design, performance, and economic feasibility.
 </div>